From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Relative Code Comprehensibility

-\textbf{Developer-wise results.} \Cref{tab:rc_results_dev} shows different developer-wise prediction performance across models and metrics with no consistent overall trend in terms of weighted F1 for all code understandability metrics.
-However, there is a clear consistent trend in \RL, which is a code readability metric where all the models outperform the baselines with RI ranging from 21.1\% to 60.8\%.
+\Cref{tab:rc_results_dev} shows different developer-wise prediction performance across models and metrics with no consistent overall trend in terms of weighted F1.
+However, there is a clear consistent trend in \AU, where all the models outperform the baselines with RI ranging from 10.4\% to 74.7\%.
+A similar trend is observed with \RL, where all the classical ML models and the CNN improve over the best baseline.